 Like many other laboratory tasks for studying attention, the attentional blink has become a common tool in studies of brain damage, as well as in studies that use neuroimaging techniques to investigate the brain areas involved in controlling and coordinating attention.

-The attentional blink has also been used to investigate the kinds of things that may capture attention automatically, and even how anxiety and other mental health problems may cause diverted attention.
+The attentional blink paradigm has also been used to investigate the kinds of things that may capture attention automatically, and even how anxiety and other mental health problems may cause diverted attention.
 These studies use the same paradigm just described, only with pictures of real-world images instead of letters.
 A participant’s task would be to detect any image that is rotated in an unusual position, reporting at the end of the trial whether the rotated image was an indoor or an outdoor scene.
 Figure 6A shows an example of this basic paradigm.
 Figure 6B then shows how the paradigm is used to ask whether something automatically captures attention.
 There, a spider is shown in the RSVP stream prior to the target.
 In fact, the target is shown at lag 2 relative to the spider image.
 The spider is not task relevant, but fear of spiders is common.
 If the visual system is tuned to automatically detect and process spiders, then the presence of that image in the stream would produce an attentional blink.
 Indeed, that is what has been found —spiders, snakes, and other threatening images automatically capture attention, producing an emotion-induced attentional blink.

 Researchers have also used this paradigm to investigate differences between people with severe phobias, and those with just the usual antipathy towards spiders.
 In this case, the paradigm is reversed.
-A target is presented and a spider is shown at Lag 2.
+A target is presented and a spider is shown at lag 2.
 Is the spider seen, or is it rendered invisible because of the attentional blink?
 For most people, perception of the spider is blocked by the attentional blink.
 But for individuals with arachnophobia, the spider is seen, even in lag positions that should suffer from a blink.
 This suggests that phobia causes certain stimuli to have a very strong pull attention, even when attention would otherwise be disengaged.

 Legend Figure 1.
 The basics of rapid serial visual presentation (RSVP).
 A series of images is shown in rapid succession, in this case, lowercase letters each remaining for only 50 ms before becoming replaced by the subsequent letter.